 3. The Academy Council can arrange fund-raising events, the proceeds of which go to fund specific projects in the academy.

 4. Academy Councils should keep students better informed about what is going on in the academy.
-Academy Councils should listen and make sure the social side of academy life is good for pupils, e.g. if concerts are wanted, the Academy Council can arrange them.
+Academy Councils should listen and make sure the social side of academy life is good for students, e.g. if concerts are wanted, the Academy Council can arrange them.

 5. Democracy involves give and take by all members of the community.
-The Academy Council gives students a say in things that concern them and tries to be fair to all pupils but highlights where discussion areas are not accurate to academy facts.
+The Academy Council gives students a say in things that concern them and tries to be fair to all students but highlights where discussion areas are not accurate to academy facts.